crabisoft/git-pulse/README.md

 throwing, and that a link with an unresolvable placeholder comes back absent rather than malformed.

-Half of it asserts **rejection** rather than results, because that is where the bugs have actually been: request DTOs validated against the same `forbidNonWhitelisted` rules as the global pipe (a target the DTO had never heard of once made the whole rule catalogue answer 400), a page size beyond the cap, a dimension carrying no value, a cancelled request answering 499 rather than a logged 500.
+A large part of it asserts **rejection** rather than results, because that is where the bugs have actually been: request DTOs validated against the same `forbidNonWhitelisted` rules as the global pipe (a target the DTO had never heard of once made the whole rule catalogue answer 400), a page size beyond the cap, a dimension carrying no value, a cancelled request answering 499 rather than a logged 500, an abort reaching the UI as silence rather than a red banner.

+> Both halves are checked by mutation rather than by their green tick: turning
+> the median into a mean, dropping the negative-duration clamp, removing the
+> guard that stops a superseded run from clearing the loading flag, or joining a
+> repeated query parameter with commas each fails the suite.
+A suite that stays
+> green under those proves nothing.

 ## Pagination on list routes